spcanelon/silvia/content/blog/_index.md

 ---
-title: Blog
+title: Meeting People Where They R
 description: |
-  A home for my writing about R.
+  A blog where I practice sharing my curiosity about R. It includes notes and tutorials for my future self and hopefully also for you.
 author: "Silvia Canelón"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only